sjstoelting/pgsql-tweaks/README.md

 All functions and views are covered by tests.
 The tests are done in simple SQL statements.
 Each test does raise division by zero if it fails.

-The tests have been done with PostgreSQL 9.6 and 15 beta 2.
-There have been some changes in the behaviour in PostgreSQL 10, Timestamp and Date functions and conversions have become more strict.
+The tests have been done with PostgreSQL 11 up to 16 beta 1.

-All examples have been tested with PostgreSQL 15 beta 2, differences in the behavior of previous versions are noted.
+All examples have been tested with PostgreSQL 16 beta 1, differences in the behavior of previous versions are noted.

 [![version](https://img.shields.io/badge/PostgreSQL-11-blue.svg)]()